Rational planning model: Choose the best solution generated

 This step comprises a final solution and secondary implementation to the site.
 At this point the process has developed into different strategies of how to apply the solutions to the site.

 Based on the criteria of assessment and the analysis done in previous steps, choose the best solution generated.
 These four steps form the core of the Rational Decision Making Model.

 Implement the preferred alternative

 This step includes final implementation to the site and preliminary monitoring of the outcome and results of the site.
 This step is the building/renovations part of the process.

 Feedback

 Modify future decisions and actions taken based on the above evaluation of outcomes.

 Discourse of rational planning model used in policy making

 The rational model of decision-making is a process for making sound decisions in policy making in the public sector.
 Rationality is defined as “a style of behavior that is appropriate to the achievement of given goals, within the limits imposed by given conditions and constraints”.
-It is important to note the model makes a series of assumptions in order for it to work, such as:
+The model makes a series of assumptions in order for it to work, such as: